Mapping dynamical systems into chemical reactions: Chemical maps

-The map that transforms the dynamical system~(\ref{eq:ex1_translated2}) into the chemical system~(\ref{eq:xfactorable}) is called an \emph{$\mathbf{x}$-factorable map}~\cite{Samardzija}.
+The map that transforms DS~(\ref{eq:ex1_translated2}) into CDS~(\ref{eq:xfactorable}) is called the \emph{$\mathbf{x}$-factorable map}~\cite{Samardzija}.
 More generally, the $\mathbf{x}$-factorable map can be applied systematically as follows: multiply the vector field $g_i$ in equation $i$ from~(\ref{eq:dyn2}) by $x_i$ for all $i = 1, 2, \ldots, N$.
-The state-space for~(\ref{eq:xfactorable}) is shown in Figure~\ref{fig:1}(e), while the corresponding $(t,x_1)$-space in Figure~\ref{fig:1}(f).
-Note that~(\ref{eq:xfactorable}) has some equilibria on the boundary of $\mathbb{R}_{\ge}$; one of them, namely $(0,0)$, is shown as a blue dot in Figure~\ref{fig:1}(e).
+State-space for~(\ref{eq:xfactorable}) is shown in Figure~\ref{fig:1}(e), while a corresponding $(t,x_1)$-space in Figure~\ref{fig:1}(f).
 One can notice that the $\mathbf{x}$-factorable map has reversed stability of the target equilibrium and destroyed the limit cycle.

-In contrast to the failure of the $\mathbf{x}$-factorable map in Figure~\ref{fig:1}(e)--(f), a number of examples are presented in~\cite{Samardzija} showing that this map can in some sense preserve equilibria, limit cycles, and even chaotic attractors; however, no rigorous results are put forward.
-Instead, the authors from~\cite{Samardzija} suggest a heuristic: to preserve a dynamical feature of interest, it should be translated sufficiently far from the axes in the state-space before the map is applied.
+In contrast to the failure of the $\mathbf{x}$-factorable map in Figure~\ref{fig:1}(e)--(f), a number of examples are presented in~\cite{Samardzija} indicating that this map can preserve equilibria, limit cycles, and even chaotic attractors; however, no rigorous results are put forward.
+Instead, the authors from~\cite{Samardzija} suggest a heuristic: to preserve a dynamical feature in the state-space, this feature should be translated sufficiently far from the axes in the non-negative orthant before the $\mathbf{x}$-factorable map is applied.
+Let us stress that this heuristic does not impose any constraints on the direction in which the target feature is translated; it simply demands that the translation is sufficiently large.
 Let us now prove by counter-example that this heuristic can fail even for hyperbolic equilibria.

 \textbf{Counter-example}.
 Consider a perturbed harmonic oscillator